bobski1986/BNet-paper/README.md

 # BNet-paper
-Effect of conservation agriculture on nitrogen emissions from farm
+Effect of conservation agriculture on nitrogen emissions from farm.
+Paper draft.